Common mistakes in reading and writing the ECU file

 Reading the Wrong File:

-When reading an ECU file, you generally have access to three layers of information.
-The first layer is the “Internal Flash”, which means that the maps of various ECU parameters such as EGT, injection, torque, and all other ECU parameters are contained in this layer.
-This means that if you want to perform stage tuning, eco remapping, or solutions such as AdBlue off or DPF delete, reading the internal flash is sufficient.
+The first layer is the internal flash.
+This is the part of data that all tuners work with, containing the engine control tables and maps such as Fuel, Spark, EGT, Turbo tables and etc. This means that if you want to perform stage tuning, eco remapping, or solutions such as AdBlue off or DPF delete, reading the internal flash is sufficient.

 Purpose of Remapping: